Saturday, April 25, 2026

 Friday, April 17, 2026

 Last night I watched a video featuring popular conservative commenter Ben Shapiro.
-At the end of his talks He takes questions and one especially interested me.
-She asked what will it take for Ben to convert to Christianity.
+At the end of his talk he took questions and one especially interested me.
+The question was: what will it take for Ben to convert to Christianity.
 I found his answer interesting because it seems his thought process is: I am a Jew, I have always been a Jew, all my forefathers were Jews, I have invested significantly in my faith and so it is hard to change.

 It sounds like the man who wrote the book Facts Don't Care About Your Feelings has been caught in the exact trap he has warned others about: